villekf/OMEGA-doc/docs/source/reconstruction.rst

 In such cases, the user is responsible for the number of iterations and any and all algorithm-specific settings.
 The name of the operator itself can be anything, but here either ``options`` or ``A`` is assumed.
 Note that by default emission tomography is assumed!
 You can switch to CT-style (intersection length, not probability) with ``options.CT`` as true.
 This should be applied even if you don't use CT data, but are not using emission tomography either.
 Note that when using subsets handled by OMEGA with the forward and/or backward projection operators, you need to manually make sure that the data is ordered into the subsets correctly.
 OMEGA can provide the indices, but the user has to perform the actual sorting operation using the indices.
+Note that measurement data is handled (largely) automatically, as long as it's input into ``A.SinM`` before the class object is created (see below for details on the class object creation).
 The examples include several subset cases.
 Note that when using subsets, you need to input the current subset number with ``A.subset = currentSubset`` before you compute the forward and/or backward projection, with zero-based numbering in Python and one-based in MATLAB/Octave.
 Below is an example of subset use in Python:

 .. code-block:: python